 Anglers have known for a long time that Lake Superior Provincial Park is a premier destination for great fishing.

 Fall campers can try their luck fishing for Chinook, Coho, or Pink Salmon in rivers flowing into Lake Superior, or for Brook Trout in its inland lakes.
-Park Superintendent Bob Elliott recommends taking Orphan Lake Trail to fish at the Baldhead River.
+We recommend taking Orphan Lake Trail to fish at the Baldhead River.